friflo/Friflo.Json.Fliox/README.md

   Avoiding this ensures an application to control its live time and guarantees that unit tests are free from side effect.
   `TypeStore` is thread safe and could be used as a `static` among multiple threads in an application if wanted.
 - Fail safe in case of JSON and application errors
 - No dependencies to 3rd party libraries.
+The used .NET API namespaces are mentioned above.
-  Except when compiling within Unity with **UNITY_BURST** it requires [Unity Collections](https://docs.unity3d.com/Packages/com.unity.collections@0.14/manual/index.html) to enable using `NativeArray`, `NativeList`, `FixedString32` & `FixedString128`
+  A Unity specific dependency is required when compiling within Unity with **UNITY_BURST** which is [Unity Collections](https://docs.unity3d.com/Packages/com.unity.collections@0.14/manual/index.html) to enable using `NativeArray`, `NativeList`, `FixedString32` & `FixedString128`
 - Small library (Friflo.Json.Burst.dll ~ 100kb )